 - The diminishment of Arctic ice is creating potential new operating areas in the Arctic for Navy surface ships and Coast Guard cutters. - U.S. national security interests in the Arctic include "such matters as missile defense and early warning; deployment of sea and air systems for strategic sealift, strategic deterrence, maritime presence, and maritime security operations; and ensuring freedom of navigation and overflight."
+308 - Search and rescue in the Arctic is a mission of increasing importance, particularly for the Coast Guard, and one that poses potentially significant operational challenges (see "Search and Rescue" above). - More complete and detailed information on the Arctic is needed to more properly support expanded Navy and Coast Guard ship and aircraft operations in the Arctic. - The Navy and the Coast Guard currently have limited infrastructure in place in the Arctic to support expanded ship and aircraft operations in the Arctic. - Expanded ship and aircraft operations in the Arctic may require altering ship and aircraft designs and operating methods. - Cooperation with other Arctic countries will be valuable in achieving defense and homeland security goals.

-&lt;sup>302 David Pugliese, "Canada, US Eye Arctic Responsibilities for NORAD," DefenseNews.com, May 3, 2014.
+&lt;sup>306 David Pugliese, "Canada, US Eye Arctic Responsibilities for NORAD," DefenseNews.com, May 3, 2014.